-The ticks of a clock may be regarded as the most basic time information it produces, in the sense that any other time information generated by the clock could be obtained simply by a counting of ticks.
-We will therefore use the regularity of the ticks output by a clock as a measure for its accuracy.
-As described in the introduction, this could be quantified operationally, and without reference to an external time parameter, by the Alternate Ticks Game~\cite{RaLiRe15}.
-However, since an analytical study of this measure appears to be rather involved, we consider a closely related measure of accuracy, which we term $R$.
+As mentioned in the introduction, we use the regularity of the tick output of a clock as a measure for its precision.
 We will now introduce definitions that allow us to express this quantity formally in terms of the clock maps. \Mspace

-A clock (Def. \ref{def_quantumclock}) after $N$ applications of the map $\mathcal{M}^\delta_{C\to CT}$ gives rise to a probability distribution $P_\textup{tick}^\delta(\{\tau_1,\ldots, \tau_k\})$ of $k\leq N$ ticks occurring; the 1st of which at time $\tau_1$, the 2nd at time $\tau_2$, etc. Here we will be interested in the closure of this distribution, corresponding to the limit $\delta\rightarrow 0$ which gives rise to a probability density of ticks, such as in Eq. \ref{eq:continuousquantumtickdensity}.
-Formally, we have the following definition.
+A clock (Def. \ref{def_quantumclock}) after $N$ applications of the map $\mathcal{M}^\delta_{C\to CT}$ gives rise to a probability distribution $P_{T_j} (t_N)$ corresponding to the probability that $j-1$ ticks have occurred during the $N-1$ applications of the map, and the $j^\textup{th}$ has occurred at the $N^\textup{th}$ application of the map.
+In the limiting case of continuous clocks discussed in Section \ref{sec:continuouslimit}, the probability $P_{T_j} (t_N)$, converges to a probability density, such that $P_{T_j} (t)\delta t$ is the probability that $j-1$ ticks have occurred in the interval $[0,t)$ and the $j^\textup{th}$ has occurred during the interval $[t,t+\delta t]$ for infinitesimal $\delta t>0$.
+Such probability densities are also known as delay functions or waiting times.
+In particular, we call $P_{T_{j}}(t)$ the delay function associated with the $j^\text{th}$ tick. \Mspace